outdreamer/build-a-cure/docs/tasks/examples.md

 ## connecting problems & solutions with error types (opposite of connecting with solution types)

 	- associate error types (with interface metadata like intents, causes, structures) with problem & solution types, to identify connections like:
 	    - what errors can be present in a solution that can still be considered successful
 	    - what errors are considered a problem or equal to the input problem when combined in a structure
 	    - iterate through possible interface definitions of problem/solution
 	      - problem :: solution
 	        - general connecting function:
 	          - sub-optimal state :: more optimal state
 	        - specific problem/error type connecting functions:
 	          - state with errors :: state with fewer errors
 	          - state with unused resources :: state with fewer unused resources (unnecessary dimensions)
 	          - state with no possibility for change: state with possibility for change (randomness injection points, variance sources, dependencies)
 	          - distorted state (specific intent) :: undistorted state (center)
 	          - state where organization is a dependency source (too big to fail) :: state where organization is an efficiency source (solution provider)
 	          - specific solution for specific parameters/values :: abstract parameterized solution
 	          - mismatched format :: matching format
 	          - misaligned intents :: aligned intents
 	          - info dependency :: info generating function dependency
 	          - unknown cause :: set of possible causes of varying directness
 	          - state with inability to self-correct :: state with self-correcting function
 	          - state with inability to interact :: state with core functions to build interaction function & function to change interaction level
 	          - lack of chaos :: variance injection, variance source
 	            - when a system has no errors, that means its either not finding new variation (unlikely if capable of doing so), not capable of finding variation, or is not learning
 	              - inject errors to try to produce variation
 	              - apply function to build functionality to find/generate variation
 	              - apply errors/changes to learning functions to produce new learning functions
 	          - structure :: different structure
 	            - direction :: position
 	              - goals (result, impact, resource) :: flexibility (increase in function, increase in power)
 	          - missing structures (sub-type of opposite structures, sub-type of difference structures)
 	            - lack of structure :: unnecessary structure
 	          - sub-optimal solution :: improved solution
 	          - solution set :: optimal solution
 	          - decision options :: executed decision
 	          - lack of decision :: decision options
 	          - lack of power :: locally concentrated power
 	          - too much (concentrated, high density, unnecessary, unmanageable) power :: globally distributed power
 	      - apply error & problem types to generate other possible definitions of a problem & solution, allowing functions connecting them to be built/stored specifically for those types
 	      - apply system optimizations to all interface components
 	        - example:
 	          - apply 'have multiple variance sources' to 'variance sources' for intent 'distribute power' of input variance across sources
 	        - filter optimizations by contradicting intents that are identifiable as useful for functions connecting problem/solution structures
 	    - apply error types to interface component design/optimization
 	      - applying error type solutions to functions
 	        - 'avoiding dependencies'
 	        - 'avoiding traps leading to dead-end static states where variance injections cant change the system'
 	      - to avoid the associated error types:
 	        - 'missing dependencies', 'cost of generating dependencies'
 	        - 'lack of flexibility', 'lack of potential', 'lack of functionality'

 ## problem-solution format maps

+	- core problem type structures (reduction, expansion, organization, matching, standardization, regulation, prediction/derivation (missing info), limit/change conflict resolution, error-to-resource conversion, optimization) & optimal solution formats & format structures for each
+	    - optimal optimization formats include network path-finding
+	    - optimal reduction/expansion formats include change type isolation as shape dimensions after structural assignment of problem attributes
+	    - optimal organization formats include layered networks & vertex variables

   - the problem is the solution in a different format, or a piece of the solution (problem being a sub-optimal state to optimize, or a difference that shouldnt occur, and the solution being a set of constraints forming boundaries, or an optimal structure to construct)
     - filling problem